4ked/BIP/README.md

 1. It's probably important to download the file and unzip it if necessary
 2. Make sure to have [yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) installed, as well as the others mentioned above
-3. Go to your command line of choice, cd to the BIP directory, and type 'yarn install'
+3. Go to your command line of choice, cd to the JawaBS directory, and type 'yarn install'
 4. type 'yarn link'
 5. You are good to go!
-Type 'bip --help' and all of bip's capabilities are laid out before you.
+Type 'jawa --help' and all of jawa's capabilities are laid out before you.

 ## Credits